oono2411274/study-git/README.md

 # Hello Git!
-This is 2nd time to see you!
+This is 3rd time to see you!
+How are you today?